Kristi Yamaguchi: Sponsorships, endorsements and partnerships

-In the ensuing months and years after she stood atop the podium in Albertville in 1992, Yamaguchi showed up on cereal boxes like Kellogg's Special K, on Hallmark Christmas ornaments, in ads for Got Milk? and Hoechst Celanese, as well as commercials for brands, fast food chains and department store chains like Mervyn's, Wendy's, DuraSoft and Entenmann's doughnuts.
+After her 1992 Olympics victory, Yamaguchi appeared in many advertisements and endorsement deals.
+She appeared on cereal boxes like Kellogg's Special K, on Hallmark Christmas ornaments, in ads for Got Milk? and Hoechst Celanese, as well as commercials for chains like Mervyn's, Wendy's, DuraSoft and Entenmann's doughnuts.
 She was also featured in ads for Campbell Soup, a sponsor of U.S. Figure Skating at the time.
 In 2010, Yamaguchi was engaged by P&G to help kick off its "Thanks Mom" program in connection with the 2010 Winter Olympics in Vancouver.
 She also collaborated with OPI and General Electric in 2011 and appeared in a TV spot for department store retail chain Kohl's in 2012.
 In 2018, Yamaguchi worked with the Milk Life Campaign that aims to explain the significance of milk in a well-balanced, nutritious diet.
 As part of the campaign, Yamaguchi recreated her "Got Milk?" ad from the 1990s and was photographed by Annie Leibowitz.

 Mattel unveiled a new Barbie doll based on Yamaguchi in April 2024.
 The Yamaguchi Barbie doll is dressed in a detailed replication of Yamaguchi's gold and black costume from the 1992 Winter Olympics in Albertville.
 Yamaguchi has been represented by IMG since 1992.